WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

 > The quality to adapt as needed, to diversify and be varied, to maintain some sort of equilibrium in order to be sustainable in the long-term

-It sums up everything pretty nicely, albeit it lacks a notion of fuzziness and chaotic energy that nature has, being a stochastic process.
+It sums up everything pretty nicely, albeit it lacks a notion of fuzziness and chaotic energy that life has since evolution is a stochastic process.
 Coincidentally, this new ideal would be a great fit for the society I described previously.

 Reading that you might think "Wait a minute WST, did you wrote all of this to talk about biology and say the same thing as your precedent article but in a different manner?".
 Well, to be honest, I can't deny either of those things but I can assure none of this was planned ahead.